Given a m x n

 solution?

-This approach iterates through each element of the matrix and checks if it's negative.
-If it is, a counter is incremented.
-This is a straightforward but potentially inefficient method.
+The most straightforward approach is to iterate through each element of the matrix and check if it's negative.
+If it is, increment a counter.

 def count_negatives_brute_force(grid):